A Cinematic Music Series — lionel Cohen

 Four Pillars.

-The series maps an internal phenomenology — a taxonomy of the mind's most fundamental contents, and what happens when each is methodically stripped away.
+Each volume strips one layer from the interior — a taxonomy of the mind's most fundamental contents, and what is lost when each is methodically erased.

 I